 - If you are not comfortable being so dismissive then always respond with, “I will look at my schedule and responsibilities to see if I will have the amount of time it takes to ___ and will let you know ___.”

 When using the latter approach be clear on when you will give a definitive answer and make sure it is in a short amount of time.
-Next truly look at your schedule and your to do list for the time frame the request involves and analyze if what is being asked of you is feasible in conjunction with your other personal and preofessional commitments.
+Next, truly look at your schedule and your to do list for the time frame the request involves.
+Analyze if the request is feasible in conjunction with your other personal and professional commitments.

 Then ask yourself the following questions:

 - Will you take something valuable away from it?

 - Can you add it to your teacher evidence binder?